Trusted WordPress tutorials, when you need them most.

 If you have optimized your RSS feed and are seeing errors, then see our guide on how to fix RSS feed errors.

 We hope this article helped you learn how to optimize your WordPress RSS feed.
-You may also want to see our guide on how to choose the best website builder or our expert picks for the best email marketing services for small businesses.
+You may also want to see our guide on how to exclude specific categories from your WordPress RSS feed and our expert pick of the best WordPress RSS plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.